laravel/nova-docs/4.0/resources/fields.md

 ### Nullable Fields

-By default, Nova attempts to store all fields with a value, however, there are times where you'd like to explicitly direct Nova to store a `null` value when the field is empty.
-To do this, you may use the `nullable` method on your field:
+By default, Nova attempts to store all fields with a value, however, there are times where you may prefer that Nova store a `null` value in the corresponding database column when the field is empty.
+To accomplish this, you may invoke the `nullable` method on your field definition:

 ```php
 Text::make('Position')->nullable(),
 ```

-You may also set which values should be interpreted as a `null` value using the `nullValues` method:
+You may also set which values should be interpreted as a `null` value using the `nullValues` method, which accepts an array or a closure as its only argument:

 ```php
 Text::make('Position')->nullable()->nullValues(['', '0', 'null']),